 Attached to the padlocked gate sits a sign attached from DOC telling visitors about the importance of protecting New Zealand’s native birds against pests, preparing for the upcoming ‘late winter’ aerial drop that is yet to have a planned date.

 The sign says pest control is urgently needed as rodents are feeding off seed fall.
 According to DOC’s sign, more rodents means more Staots will reduce birdlife.

 “Bird populations will recover over time,” DOC claims.
 This ultimately proves bio-diverse life is affected by 1080 drops and not introduced predators.

 Michael Kay inspects the soil quality in four different areas at Project Kākā’s Operational Boundary zone, the soil quality looks light brown at two different spots showing no bounce of life and also at a third spot, only to find one Worm at the fourth spot, the grass was a lot greener & dirt was a lot richer compared to the third spot.

-“Where people of walked, people would say well- soil scientists would say that that’s compaction, well it’s actually not compaction really it’s that we haven’t got the organic matter in the soil, so the soil its self is a pale color.
-It’s just rained (before filming) and it’s not even got a really good aggregate and that’s why the soil is not draining up here.”
+“Where people of walked, people would say well- soil scientists would say that that’s compaction, well it’s actually not compaction really it’s that we haven’t got the organic matter in the soil, so the soil its self is a pale colour.
+It’s just rained (before filming), and it’s not even got a really good aggregate, and that’s why the soil is not draining up here.”

 “It’s taken us an hour to find birdlife, the reason that birds don’t propagate and spread is because there is no food here.
 We don’t have a lot of birds.”